 (Note- this is just how I use them.
 If you’re working with a practitioner, they will give you dosage.)

-The general rule of thumb is 2-4 drops at a time of crisis & emergency situations in the mouth (For example, at the onset of a panic attack, after an accident or after getting bad news).
+The general rule of thumb is 2-4 drops at a time of crisis & emergency situations in the mouth (For example, at the onset of a panic attack, after an accident, or after getting bad news).

 In non-urgent situations, most people put 4 drops in a glass of water and sip on the water throughout the day (For example, managing depression, processing past trauma or grief, or stress relief).
 This is the method I use most often.
-I have found they work well orally or applied topically.
-I like to put them on the top of the head, back of the neck or on the wrist.
+I have found they work well orally or are applied topically.
+I like to put them on the top of the head, back of the neck, or on the wrist.
 You can also mix a drop or two in with an essential oil blend!

 Blessings in a Bottle!

 I often describe these remedies as blessings in a bottle.
 I am amazed at how effective they are.
 Our country is plagued with anxiety, depression, psychiatric disorders, etc. I believe we could get every person in the country off pharmaceutical psychiatric medications if they worked with a practitioner trained in flower essences or homeopathy- that’s how much I love them and believe in them!
-They are tapping into the very essence of how and why God created these beautiful plants for us.
+They are tapping into the very essence of how and why these beautiful plants were created for us.